 - Condos: Modern condos are available, typically featuring updated amenities and lower maintenance fees than co-ops.
 These properties are especially appealing to buyers seeking modern amenities and convenient transit access.

 - Co-ops: The co-op market is robust in Sunnyside, with many older buildings characterized by their spacious layouts and classic architectural styles.
 While the purchasing process can be more involved, co-ops often provide a more affordable entry point into the market.
+Learn more about co-op vs. condo differences.

 - Single-family homes: For those seeking more space, single-family homes are available, though they come at a higher price point.
 These homes often feature yards and more living space, making them ideal for those who value privacy and outdoor areas.